Worship & Music

 The Way Singers worship at 10:30 am and is perfect if you love to sing, are short on formal experience, but long on enthusiasm!
 Rehearse on Sunday mornings at 9:15 am in the choir room prior to the 10:30 am service.

-The Journey Contemporary Worship Team is looking for a piano player for rehearsals and Sunday worship at 10:30 am.
+The Journey Contemporary Worship Team is looking for a piano, bass and guitar player for rehearsals and Sunday worship at 10:30 am.
 Whom do you know who would enjoy a fabulous opportunity for an outlet for their musical ability?
 No need to be a member of Messiah Church – we love all musicians who love to use their music to glorify God.
 Contact Joy Ann Harmon for more information.

 Jubilate Bell Choir provides music at the Traditions worship.
 Training is provided, even if you’ve never played a bell!
 Rehearse on Wednesdays at 6 pm.